The public and private faith of Hillary Clinton

 In 1961, when Clinton was a teenager, a youth pastor came blazing into Park Ridge behind the wheel of a red Chevy convertible.
 The Rev. Don Jones would inspire Clinton to see the world as her parish.

 Fresh from seminary after a stint in the Navy, Jones gathered the sheltered Methodist youth of Park Ridge and gave them crash courses in the "University of Life."
-He read them poems by e.e.
-Cummings, introduced them to Christian intellectuals like Dietrich Bonhoeffer and Paul Tillich, and asked them to interpret modernist paintings like Picasso's "Guernica."
+He read them poems by e.e. cummings, introduced them to Christian intellectuals such as Dietrich Bonhoeffer and Paul Tillich, and asked them to interpret modernist paintings such as Picasso's "Guernica."

 His challenges were more than intellectual.
 Jones took his Christian charges into inner-city Chicago churches, where they mingled with black and Latino teens, creating connections with people they might not otherwise have met.
 Jones encouraged his youth group to babysit for the children of Latino migrant workers and to visit the elderly in nursing homes.